WestDRI/wgpages/content/bashFeatures.md

 run
 ```

 Breaking execution with Ctrl-C will leave you in `run` every time.
-You can modify your function so that Ctrl-C
+You can modify your function to change
-will always take you to `src`:
+directory and run the code in a subshell so that Ctrl-C will always take you to `src`:

 ```sh
 cd ../src